 After months of submissions and rejections to literary agencies, I was finally offered a publishing contract from a small press, and my book came to life in 2012.
 However, the honeymoon phase didn’t last long.

-After a brief and glorious success period, things fell apart with my publisher and we have since parted ways.
-My book was pulled from the market and since then, I have worked very hard to redesign and rebrand my career launching it into a much more successful one than before.
+After a brief and glorious success period, things fell apart with my small-press publisher and we have since parted ways.
+My book was pulled from the market, and I worked very hard to redesign and rebrand my career launching it into a much more successful one than before.